microsoft/rag-experiment-accelerator/README.md

 }
 ```

+The dimensions for the different Azure OpenAI embeddings models can be found in the [Azure OpenAI Service models](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#embeddings-models) documentation.

-When using [newer embeddings models](https://openai.com/blog/new-embedding-models-and-api-updates), you can also leverage their support for shortening embeddings.
+When using the [newer embeddings models (v3)](https://openai.com/blog/new-embedding-models-and-api-updates), you can also leverage their support for shortening embeddings.
 In this case, specify the number of dimensions you require, and add the `shorten_dimensions` flag to indicate that you want to shorten the embeddings.
 For example:

 ```json
 {